 I have been working in private practice as a therapist since the beginning of 2012.

 I have a Diploma in Counselling from Tariki Trust.
-I have a Diploma in Embodied Relational Therapy.
+I have an Advanced Diploma in Embodied Relational Therapy.
 I have attended various workshops, from a week long Eco-Therapy workshop to a weekend on ‘The Edge of Chaos’.
 In 2019 I will be training in Wild Therapy – deepening my outdoor practice.

 I have a Post-Graduate Certificate in Chaplaincy.
 My undergraduate degree is in Drama.